percona/pxc-docs/docs/install/index.md

-# Installing Percona XtraDB Cluster
+# Install Percona XtraDB Cluster

 Install Percona XtraDB Cluster on all hosts that you are planning to use as cluster nodes and ensure that you have root access to the MySQL server on each one.